agileek/agileek.github.io/content/post/2024-12-20-my-home-setup.md

 - software
 - home_automation
 title: My home setup
+summary: A highly incomplete overview of my home automation setup
 ---

 This article will be a work in progress for as long as I play with home automation stuff